amitmldlai/RAG-LLM/Microsoft-Graph-RAG/Readme.md

 ## Notes

-- Ensure the input and upload directories exist before running the application.
 - The application is designed to work with Python 3.10+.
 - Train your RAG system after uploading documents to ensure queries are up-to-date.